Hughes XF-11: Design

 The USAAF wanted the aircraft to be fitted with an ice protection system, but Hughes engineers were unable to design a satisfactory system before the test program; as a compromise, the USAAF allowed ice protection to be omitted from the prototypes, and accordingly agreed that test flights would take place only under visual flight rules, thus avoiding instrument meteorological conditions where atmospheric icing is more likely.

 The XF-11 was powered by a pair of Pratt & Whitney R-4360-31 28-cylinder radial engines rated at 3,000 hp of takeoff power at sea level and 2,500 hp at 33,000 ft.
 Contra-rotating propellers were originally a contract design requirement for both the XF-11 and XF-12, and Hughes Aircraft and Republic Aircraft were given a choice between competing designs from Hamilton Standard and Aeroproducts.
-(Note: Republic obtained a waiver from the contra-rotating propeller requirement on the grounds that both types were undergoing serious developmental problems likely to delay deliveries, and preliminary testing demonstrated less of a performance advantage than forecast.
+(Note: Republic obtained a waiver from the contra-rotating propeller requirement on the grounds that both types were undergoing serious developmental problems likely to delay deliveries, and preliminary testing had demonstrated disappointing performance.
 Historian Mike Machat notes that some sources erroneously attribute the XF-12 propeller waiver to the XF-11 crash, but the USAAF granted the waiver in July 1945, about a year before the crash.)
 The first XF-11 prototype was equipped with a pair of dual four-bladed, variable-pitch, contra-rotating Hamilton Standard propellers; these proved troublesome in testing, having a tendency to suddenly and inexplicably reverse pitch.
 The second prototype was equipped with conventional four-bladed, variable-pitch Curtiss Electric propellers identical to those fitted to the P-61 Black Widow.